-- (1) A population of 1000 randomly generated derivation trees (individuals) is initialized using the ramped half and half method [16].
-The maximum initial derivation tree depth is set to 20. - (2) Individuals are evaluated in simulation.
+A population of 1000 randomly generated derivation trees (individuals) is initialized using the ramped half and half Evolutionary Learning of Link Allocation Algorithms for 5G HetNets

+- (2) Individuals are evaluated in simulation.
 The training and validation sets contain link quality reports from 30 and 10 time slots respectively.
 Schedules are first generated by executing Algorithm 1, and hence Shannon's formula (Equation 4) yields the received downlink rates.
 The fitness is given by computing the average of Equation 5 over all time slots. - (3) Parents are selected from the current population using tournament selection with tournament size 5.
 Individuals are selected based on their training fitness. - (4) With a probability of 0.7, each pair of selected parents undergoes subtree crossover.
 Subtrees rooted at randomly selected non-terminals in both parents are exchanged. - (5) All of the resulting children are mutated using subtree mutation.
 A randomly selected non-terminal in the derivation tree is replaced by a new random subtree. - (6) The worst 990 individuals in the current population are replaced with the children from subtree crossover and mutation.
 The remaining 10 'elites' enter the next generation unchanged. - (7) The individual with highest fitness on the validation set is returned after 500 generations.
-Performing model selection on the validation set helps to prevent overfitting.
+Performing model selection on the validation set helps prevent overfitting.